Expert Level Training Programs

 Example: Upon receiving the SYN-ACK packet, the client (192.168.1.10) sends a final TCP packet to the server (10.0.0.1).

-After these three steps, the TCP handshake is complete, and a reliable connection is established between the client and the server.
+Once the server receives this, the TCP handshake is complete, and a reliable connection is established between the client and the server.

-Both the client (192.168.1.10) and the server (10.0.0.1) have exchanged SYN and ACK packets, agreeing on the initial sequence numbers (ISNs) and acknowledging each other’s packets.
+Both the client (192.168.1.10) and the server (10.0.0.1) have exchanged SYN and ACK packets, established initial sequence numbers (ISNs), and acknowledged each other’s packets.

 They are now ready to exchange data over the established connection.